The College of Western Idaho (CWI) provides the following educational services:

-- Academic Transfer majors oriented toward transfer to four-year schools.
+- Academic Transfer offers programs that are oriented toward transfer to four-year schools.

-- Career and Technical Education programs designed to prepare students for the workforce.
+- Career and Technical Education offers programs that are designed to prepare students for the workforce.

 - Basic Skills Education offers developmental courses for those needing to improve their academic skills.

-- Dual Credit offers courses for high school students.
+- Dual Credit and Technical Dual Credit offers courses for high school students.

-- Workforce Development provides short-term training for skills development.
+- Workforce Development offers short-term training for skills development.

-CWI prepares students to earn an Associate of Arts or Associate of Science degree and then, if they so choose, to transfer those credits to a baccalaureate institution.
+Academic Transfer at CWI prepares students to earn an associate degree or certificate and then, if they so choose, to transfer their credits to a baccalaureate institution.
 Academic Transfer programs are comprised of instruction in liberal arts and sciences to develop knowledge and skill in communication, humanities, mathematics, science, and social science.
 Degrees and certificates offered in Academic Transfer include the Associate of Arts degree (AA), Associate of Science degree (AS), and Academic Certificate (AC).

 Career and Technical Education

-Career and Technical Education at CWI prepares students to earn an associate degree or certificate and provides training for those occupations in CWI’s service area that require less than a four‐year degree.
-Degrees and certificates offered in Career and Technical Education are the Associate of Applied Science degree (AAS), Advanced Technical Certificate (ATC), Intermediate Technical Certificate (ITC), and Basic Technical Certificate (BTC).
+Career and Technical Education at CWI prepares students to earn an associate degree or certificate and provides training for a variety of occupations in CWI’s service area that require less than a four‐year degree.
+Degrees and certificates offered in Career and Technical Education include the Associate of Applied Science degree (AAS), Advanced Technical Certificate (ATC), Intermediate Technical Certificate (ITC), and Basic Technical Certificate (BTC).
 Credits earned in these degrees and certificates may be transferable to a baccalaureate institution.
 CWI continually assesses the needs of its service region to ensure programs meet the training needs and skill requirements in demand.

 Basic Skills Education

-The Basic Skills Education program is designed to improve the educational level of adults, out-of-school youth, and non-English speakers in our 10-county service area.
-CWI recognizes the worth and importance of the individual who has less than a high school education and the need for community-based instruction.
+The Basic Skills Education program is designed to improve the educational level of adults, out-of-school youth, and non-English speakers in our ten-county service area.

 The Basic Skills Education program provides services in campus-based learning centers and outreach centers in community-based sites in southwestern Idaho.
-Services include instruction in basic skills: reading, writing, and math, as well as GED preparation, English as a Second Language (ESL), and English language civics.
-Eligible students include adults over 16 years of age who are not currently enrolled in school and are seeking to prepare for life, work, or postsecondary education with skill levels below the college level and who have the ability to benefit from the instruction.
+Services include instruction in basic skills: reading, writing, and math, as well as GED preparation, English as a Second Language (ESL), Integrated English Literacy, and Civics Education/Training.
+Eligible students include adults over 16 years of age who are not currently enrolled in school; are seeking to prepare for life, work, or post-secondary education with skill levels below the college level; and who have the ability to benefit from the instruction.

 Mission Statement—We are a free program dedicated to providing opportunities for adults to learn the basic academic and English language skills they need to meet their goals in the workplace and the community.